 This memory aid covers Memory Aids: Voting Rights within Voting Rights for GCSE History.
-Revise Voting Rights in America 1920-1973 for GCSE History with 10 exam-style questions and 4 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Voting Rights in America 1920-1973 for GCSE History with 12 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 11 of 14 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 🧠 Memory Aids: Voting Rights